caseycelestin/spatial_vr_tool/README.md

 The virtual reality tool is the culmination of one semesters work, a Max patch that allows users to import audio tracks, it then visualizes the tracks as spheres in a VR space for the user to manipulate each sphere's position.
 Also included are two short papers, one a general overview of the project, the other a deeper look into the concept explored through the project.

-The future of this project is to create a virtual sound art instillation and will be updated regularly as the project progresses.
+The future of this project is to create a virtual sound art installation and will be updated regularly as the project progresses.

 Many thanks to my advisors Konrad Kaczmarek and Scott Petersen at Yale University.